Gorstak1979/Notes/README.md

 A waiter from Downtown bar, Ante Mitrović, wants me to nail his wife, Iva Delija, because he can't have kids.
 I refuse, but lose memory and see them having 2 kids on facebook, years later.

 My memories slowly start returning, bit by bit, at age of 35 I finally grasp figurative speech, as I understood everything literally till then.

+When I go to irish pub, I sit at table with a dozen people, one of them asks what we think about gays, and I lose memory, then come back, and one of them is tossing me a knife to deal with the gay, but I don't remember what the gay did.

+My friends Davor Baštanić and Ivica Stručić want me to drive them to Split, to parachuters club, where I end up raped.

+I go to drink in UB40 place called Garden, where a guy approaches me and asks what I think about gays.
+He disappears before my eyes and I have 100kn missing in my wallet.

 My mom and my dog die, and I get family pension as 100% work unable, 70% off of my moms pension.